WiserUFBA/FoT-Simulator/README.md

 # FoT-Simulator (under construct)

-The FoT-Simulation is a project developed on the environment Mininet (http://mininet.org/).
-FoT-simulation is based in the Fog of Things paradigm.
+The FoT-Simulator is a project developed on the environment Mininet (http://mininet.org/).
+FoT-simulator is based in the Fog of Things paradigm.